 Diving can be physically demanding, so make sure you stay hydrated and fill up on healthy foods.
 Drink plenty of water and enjoy a balanced meal to replenish your energy.

-If you're interested in advancing your diving skills, consider starting a scuba course with PADI eLearning.
+If you're interested in advancing your diving skills, consider starting a scuba course with digital eLearning.
 It's a convenient way to learn at your own pace and prepare for your next dive certification.

 By exploring these activities, you can make the most of your post-dive time while ensuring you're rested, hydrated, and ready for your next underwater adventure.